joemecha/little_esty_shop_bulk_discounts/README.md

 Invoice A includes two of Merchant A’s items
 Item A is ordered in a quantity of 12
 Item B is ordered in a quantity of 15
-In this example, Both Item A and Item B should discounted at 20% off.
-Additionally, there is no scenario where Bulk Discount B can ever be applied.
+In this example, Both Item A and Item B is discounted at 20% off.
+Additionally, there is no scenario where Bulk Discount B can be applied.

 Example 5